Hometown: Dumfries, VA

 Last Club: 1.
 FFC Frankfurt

 Ali Krieger has been with the Spirit since the inaugural 2013 season.
 As of the end of the 2015 season, Krieger had made 49 appearances for the Spirit, third most of any player.
-Over the first three seasons, the Woodbridge, VA native logged 4,002 minutes and scored four goals.
+Over the first three seasons, the Dumfries, VA native logged 4,002 minutes and scored four goals.
 For the U.S. Women’s National Team, Krieger converted the fifth and final penalty kick in the dramatic shootout victory over Brazil in the quarterfinals of the 2011 FIFA Women’s World Cup.
 She was an integral member of the 2015 FIFA Women’s World Cup Champion team, starting all seven games and playing all but 10 minutes of the tournament.
 Krieger picked up an assist in the Round of 16 match against Colombia.
 Krieger represented the United States at the 2016 Rio Olympic Games.